tasmaniski/laminas-config-helper/README.md

     'ConfigHelper'
 ),
 ```
-*Note: if you want to use it in ZF2 in composer.json add version ^1.0*
+*Note: if you want to use old ZF2 or ZF3 version, see [tasmaniski/zend-config-helper](https://github.com/tasmaniski/zend-config-helper).

 ## Use